Where Were You (When the World Stopped Turning): Background

 The song is based on Jackson’s own experience on September 11, 2001.
 Jackson had finished walking outside and returned indoors to discover news of the attacks on television.
 He immediately wanted to write a song expressing his thoughts and emotions, but he found it hard to do so for many weeks.
 "I didn't want to write a patriotic song," Jackson said.
 "And I didn't want it to be vengeful, either.
 But I didn't want to forget about how I felt and how I knew other people felt that day."

-Finally, on the Sunday morning of October 28, 2001, he awoke at 4 a.m. with the melody, opening lines, and chorus going through his mind.
-He hastily got out of bed, still in his underwear, and sang them into a hand-held digital recorder so as to remember them later on.
+Finally, on the morning of Sunday, October 28, 2001, he awoke at 4 a.m. with the melody, opening lines, and chorus going through his mind.
+He hastily got out of bed, and sang them into a hand-held digital recorder so as to remember them later on.
 Later that morning, when his wife and children had gone to Sunday school, he sat down in his study and completed the lyrics.

 Initially, he felt squeamish about recording it, much less releasing it as a single, because he disliked the idea of capitalizing on a tragedy.
 But after he played it for his wife Denise and for his producer, Keith Stegall, both of whom gave their approval, Jackson went into the studio to record "Where Were You" that week.
 On Stegall's advice, Jackson played the finished track for a group of executives at his record label.
 "We just kind of looked at one another," RCA Label Group chairman Joe Galante said later.
 "Nobody spoke for a full minute."